• Home

 Can You Make These Ahead?

-Yes — this is actually one of the best make-ahead side dishes around because the slow cooker does the timing work for you.
-Put them on low in the morning and they’ll be done 6–8 hours later.
+Yes, this may be one of the best make-ahead side dishes because the slow cooker does the timing work for you!
+Put them on low in the morning and they'll be done in 6-8 hours.
+The "warm" setting also lets them stay warm for up to an hour after they're done without getting overdone.

 Do I need to add water to the slow cooker?